- Former Democratic member of Congress

 - Resigned as mayor in 2013, amid a sexual-harassment scandal

-Filner served on the San Diego city school board from 1979-83, and on the San Diego city council from 1987-92.
-In 1992 he was elected to represent the newly created 50th congressional district—stretching from south San Diego eastward nearly 300 miles to the Arizona border—which the Democrat-dominated state legislature had carefully gerrymandered to conjure a Democratic congressional seat out of one of the most Republican regions in California.
-The ethnic makeup of this district (which was renumbered as the 51st after the 2000 Census) is more than 53% Hispanic, more than 9% black, 12% Asian, and 21% white.
-Re-elected to this seat multiple times thereafter, Filner served in Congress until 2012.
+Filner served on the San Diego city school board from 1979-83, and on the city council from 1987-92.
+In 1992 he was elected to represent the newly created 50th congressional district—a predominantly nonwhite region stretching from south San Diego eastward nearly 300 miles to the Arizona border—which the Democrat-dominated state legislature had carefully gerrymandered to conjure a Democratic congressional seat out of one of the most Republican regions in California.
+Filner would hold this seat continuously for the next two decades.

 From his earliest days in the House of Representatives, Filner was a member of the Congressional Progressive Caucus.
 According to Americans for Democratic Action, he voted on the left side of legislation 95 to 100% of the time.
 For an overview of Filner’s voting record on a variety of key issues, click here.
 For Filner’s various interest-group ratings, click here.

 Since at least the mid-1990s, Filner has had a close relationship with the Democratic Socialists of America (DSA).
-He has attended a number of DSA events (including its 1999 national convention in San Diego), and the organization actively supported his congressional campaigns in 2004 and 2006.
+He has attended a number of DSA events (including its 1999 national convention in San Diego), and the organization actively supported his congressional campaigns.

-In February 2002 Filner was part of a delegation of California congressional Democrats who, in an effort to soften U.S. policy toward Cuba, paid a friendly visit to Fidel Castro in Havana.
+In February 2002 Filner was part of a delegation of California congressional Democrats who, in an effort to promote a softening of U.S. policy toward Cuba, paid a friendly visit to Fidel Castro in Havana.
 Other delegates included Sam Farr, Diane Watson, and entertainer Carole King.